phptailors/libraries/docs/sphinx/packages/injector-library/intro.rst

 **interfaces**.
 The **injector**, sometimes also called an assembler, container, provider or factory, introduces services to the client.

-There are two main aspects of typical injector: configuration and injection.
-The configuration is a process of defining **bindings**, i.e. providing the plan of resolving dependencies (finding appropriate implementations of interfaces) required by clients.
 There is a couple of dependency injection libraries for PHP, including

     - `Symfony Service Container`_,
     - `Laravel Service Container`_,